-This winter "The Critérium de la Première Neige à Val d'Isère" celebrates its 68th anniversary.
-Since 1968 the event is a key stop on the Alpine Ski World Cup calendar.
+This winter "The Critérium de la Première Neige à Val d'Isère" celebrates its 69th anniversary.
+Since 1968 the event has been a key stop on the Alpine Ski World Cup calendar.

-The Men’s Giant Slalom and Slalom events of the Critérium de la Première Neige will be held on 9th and 10th December 2023.
-The Organizing Committee is working to prepare a fantastic and unbelievably icy slope for this weekend races.
+The Men's Giant Slalom and Slalom events at the Critérium de la Première Neige are scheduled for December 14 and 15, 2024.
+The Organising Committee is working hard to prepare a fantastic and incredibly icy slope for this weekend's races.

 Alpine Skiing World Cup, World Championship, and Olympic Games.
 Only a few ski resorts can claim to have hosted all three and the racecourses on which the events of the three competitions took place can be counted on the fingers of one hand.
 The face of Bellevarde, in Val-d'Isère, is one of them.